KediDili/VanillaPlusProfessions/features.md

 #### Machinist (Lv15)

 #### Connoisseur (Lv15)
+Artisan goods are loved by NPCs.
+Most NPCs will love most artisan goods, but it wont automatically make every artisan good loved.
+Exclusion cases are mentioned below.

-For Mod Authors: VPP doesn't automatically make any artisan good into a loved gift, and chooses to ignore the characters or items in the following cases:
+For Mod Authors: VPP chooses to ignore the characters or items in the following cases:
 1) The item is alcoholic (has the ``alcohol_item`` context tag)
 2) The NPC has it as a hated or disliked gift
-3) The NPC has an entry of ``"Kedi.VPP.ExcludeFromConnoisseur": "true"`` in their Data/Characters entry's CustomFields
+3) The NPC has an entry of ``"Kedi.VPP.ExcludeFromConnoisseur": "true"`` in their Data/Characters entry's CustomFields So if you want to exclude an item for your NPC fully or just have it ignore your NPC, add any of those
 #### Horticulturist (Lv15)
 #### Agronomist (Lv15)
 Once you choose this profession, for every fertilizer you use outside of a greenhouse.
 Gem dusts made with geode crushers & Farming-Mining combo profession are also affected by this profession.